-Saint Lucia signed the treaty on 29 June 2004 and ratified it on 7 November 2005.
-As a Party to the Convention, Saint Lucia is legally bound to the treaty's provisions.
-The following charts show Saint Lucia's status in several key areas of the treaty and how it compares with the rest of the Region of the Americas.
-The check marks indicate which category Saint Lucia falls under for each article, with the green categories representing the most comprehensive policies.
+Saint Kitts and Nevis signed the treaty on 29 June 2004 and has not yet ratified it.
+Countries do not become Party members and are not legally bound to fulfill its requirements until the treaty is ratified.
+The following charts show Saint Kitts and Nevis' status in several key areas of the treaty and how it compares with the rest of the Americas region.
+The check marks indicate which category the country falls under for each article, with the green categories representing the most comprehensive policies.

-Criteria: Perce >75% of retail price of 20-cigarette pack is tax 51-75% of retail price of 20-cigarette pack is tax 26-50% of retail price of 20-cigarette pack is tax ≤25% of retail price of 20 eigarette pack is tax Data not reported ection from exposure to tobacco smoke per of types of public places that are completely smoke-free All indoor public places and workplaces completely smoke-free (or at least 90% of the population covered by complete sub-national smoke-free legislation) Six to seven types of indoor public places and workplaces completely smoke-free Three to five types of indoor public places and workplaces completely smoke-free Up to two types of indoor public places and workplaces completely smoke-free Data not reported ckaging and labeling of tobacco products and content of health warnings on tobacco products Warning covering $\geq 50\%^1$ of pack surface including pictures or pictograms and all other appropriate characteristics 2 A law requiring health warnings has been approved and implementation is in progres Warning covering 30-50% 1 of pack surface, the use of deceitful terms is banned, warning includes pictures or pictograms and many other appropriate characteristics 2 Warning covering ≥30%1 of pack surface but no pictures or pictograms and/or other appropriate characteristics2 A law requiring health warnings has been approved but regulation and implementation are pending $\overline{}$ No warning or warning covering <30%1 of pack surface Data not reported Article 13: Tob Criteria: Numb acco advertising, promotion and sponsorship per of bans on types of direct and indirect advertising Ban on all forms of direct and indirect advertising 3 Ban on national television, radio and print media as well as on some but not all other forms of direct and/or indirect advertising 3 Ban on national television, radio and print media only ✓ Complete absence of ban, or ban that does not cover national television, radio or print media Data not reported mand reduction measures concerning tobacco dependence and cessation ability of affordable tobacco dependence treatments National quit line available, and both nicotine replacement therapy (NRT) and some cessation services 4 available and cost covered NRT and/or some cessation services 4 available, at least one of which is cost-covered √ NRT and/or some cessation services 4 available but neither cost-covered
+>75% of retail price of 20-cigarette pack is tax 51-75% of retail price of 20-cigarette pack is tax ./ 26-50% of retail price of 20-cigarette pack is tax ≤25% of retail price of 20-cigarette pack is tax Data not reported ction from exposure to tobacco smoke er of types of public places that are completely smoke-free orteria: Namb All indoor public places and workplaces completely smoke-free (or at least 90% of the population covered by complete sub-national smoke-free legislation) Six to seven types of indoor public places and workplaces completely smoke-free Three to five types of indoor public places and workplaces completely smoke-free Up to two types of indoor public places and workplaces completely smoke-free Data not reported kaging and labeling of tobacco products Criteria: Size a nd content of health warnings on tobacco products Warning covering $\geq 50\%^1$ of pack surface including pictures or pictograms and all other appropriate characteristics 2 A law requiring health warnings has been approved and implementation is in progres Warning covering 30-50% 1 of pack surface, the use of deceitful terms is banned, warning includes pictures or pictograms and many other appropriate characteristics 2 Warning covering ≥30%1 of pack surface but no pictures or pictograms and/or other appropriate characteristics2 A law requiring health warnings has been approved but regulation and implementation are pending \checkmark No warning or warning covering <30%1 of pack surface Data not reported cicco advertising, promotion and sponsorship er of bans on types of direct and indirect advertising Ban on all forms of direct and indirect advertising 3 Ban on national television, radio and print media as well as on some but not all other forms of direct and/or indirect advertising 3 Ban on national television, radio and print media only ✓ Complete absence of ban, or ban that does not cover national television, radio or print media Data not reported nand reduction measures concerning tobacco dependence and cessation bility of affordable tobacco dependence treatments National quit line available, and both nicotine replacement therapy (NRT) and some cessation services 4 available and cost covered NRT and/or some cessation services 4 available, at least one of which is cost-covered ./ NRT and/or some cessation services available but neither cost-covered V INCL and/or some cessation services available but helitier cost-covered